-The initial requirement of TAN-15 is to identify the flood zones and vulnerability classification relevant to the allocation, and to apply this information to the application of the Justification Tests.
+The initial requirement of TAN-15 is to identify the flood zones and vulnerability classification relevant to the allocation.

 The Flood Map for Planning (FMfP) defines flood zones based on the central estimates of climate change, assuming a 100-year lifetime of the development.
 Table 4-1 summarises the flood zones and their definitions.